instana/nginx-tracing/README.md

 There are also special packages containing `-musl-` in their name for musl libc based distributions like e.g. **Alpine Linux**.
 The Nginx modules with `-openresty-` in their name are for OpenResty and special suffixes containing distribution names are for Nginx from the main repository of that distribution.
 Suffix `_compatnfo` is required for CentOS/RHEL6.

 For **Nginx Plus** it is required to choose the Nginx module with the correct OpenSource Nginx version.
-The command `nginx -V` reveals it.
-Example:
+The command `nginx -V` reveals it:

 ```
 # nginx -V
 nginx version: nginx/1.17.3 (nginx-plus-r19)
 ...
 ```

 This shows that the module version 1.17.3 is required for Nginx Plus R19.

 ### Copy the Binaries